 To solve the homework problems and laboratory exercise, you will need to use a numerical programming language (e.g. Matlab or numPy).
 You can use either of these languages, according to your preference.
 Make sure that you know how to use the necessary software ahead of time!

 Language

 The course is given in English.
-On exams and hand-in assignment, you can choose between answering in English or Swedish.
+You can choose to answer in English or Swedish on the exam and hand-in assignments.

 Course website